davidalovell/SeqSeqSeq/README.md

   -- action:      options:
-  --                no argument, or nil     -   sequencer returns a value --                true                    -   sequencer plays the voice --                pass a custom function  -   e.g.
+  --                no argument, or nil     -   sequencer returns a value --                true                    -   sequencer plays the voice
+                                            -   (you can choose to create several sequences within the voice with action = true for some polymetric patterns)
+  --                pass a custom function  -   e.g.
                                                 function(val) global.bpm = val end
 ```